limJhyeok/Essay-Feedback-Writer/development.md

 #### Running pre-commit hooks manually

-you can also run `pre-commit` manually on all the files, you can do it using Poetry with:
+you can also run `pre-commit` manually on all the files:

 ```bash
 ❯ pre-commit run